fncbook/fnc/book/localapprox/B-splines.md

 %
 %In {ref}`function-Bspline` we show an algorithm for evaluating a
 %B-spline using {eq}`bspline1` and {eq}`bspline`
 %directly.
-This is our first example of a recursive function---one that
+This is our first example of a recursive function—one that
 %calls itself.
 The first line of the function is like a contract: given
 %inputs that satisfy certain conditions, it returns an output
 %satisfying stated conditions.
 In this case, given value(s) of $x$ and